DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Component/1 Configuration/onOptionChanged.md

 ---

-The following example shows how to subscribe to changes of a component property:
+The following example shows how to subscribe to component property changes:

 ---